-This crispy, puffy Thai omelette recipe for kai jiew is a spectacular Thai dish to make.
+This crispy, puffy Thai omelette recipe for kai jeow makes a Thai dish that’s spectacular to cook.
 When poured into the hot oil, the whisked eggs with fish sauce form bubbles that grow and the omelette puffs right up like a crazy magic trick, before settling down as it cooks into a thick, soft, fluffy golden-brown omelette.

-Variably spelt as kai jiaw, kai jiew, kai jeow, khai jiow, and khai jiao, these puffy Thai omelettes are different to the other style of omelette you’ll spot on your travels in Thailand and Cambodia, which are flat, thin, solid, and also golden-brown.
+Variably spelt as kai jeow, kai jiaw, kai jiew, khai jiow, and khai jiao, these puffy Thai omelettes are different to the other style of omelette you’ll spot on your travels in Thailand and Cambodia, which are flat, thin, solid, and also golden-brown.
 They’re also different to the fluffy French-style omelettes you’ll find in the former French Indochina protectorates of Cambodia, Vietnam and Laos.

 But before I tell you about this classic Thai omelette recipe, we have a favour to ask.
 Grantourismo is reader-supported, which means we rely on income generated from our readers to continue to publish recipes and food stories.
 If you’ve made and enjoyed our recipes, please do consider supporting Grantourismo.